 - Prescription processing software

-How do I Become a LP or LV Nurse?
+How to Become a LP or LV Nurse

-Where Licensed Practical and Licensed Vocational Nurses Are Employed
+Who Employs Licensed Practical and Licensed Vocational Nurses?

 Below are examples of industries where Licensed Practical and Licensed Vocational Nurses work: